Fuzhou: Song dynasty

-Between 1405 and 1433, a fleet of the Ming Imperial navy under Admiral Zheng He sailed from Fuzhou to the Indian Ocean seven times; on three occasions the fleet landed on the east coast of Africa.
+Between 1405 and 1433, fleets of the Ming Imperial navy under Admiral Zheng He visited Fuzhou en route to the Indian Ocean seven times; on three occasions the fleet landed on the east coast of Africa.
 Before the last sailing, Zheng erected a stele dedicated to the goddess Tian-Fei (Matsu) near the seaport.

 The Ming government gave a monopoly over Philippine trade to Fuzhou, which at times was shared with Quanzhou.
+The Ryukyu Kingdom also established an embassy in Fuzhou.

 Galeote Pereira, a Portuguese soldier and trader, was taken prisoner during the pirate extermination campaign of 1549 and imprisoned in Fuzhou.
 Later transferred to a form of internal exile elsewhere in the province, Pereira escaped to Langbaijiao in 1553.
 The record of his experiences in the Ming Empire, logged by the Jesuits at Goa in 1561, was the first non-clerical account of China to reach the West since Marco Polo.

-The Ryukyu Kingdom established an embassy in Fuzhou.

-Qing dynasty (1644–1912)
+Qing dynasty

 In 1839, Lin Zexu, who himself was a Fuzhou native, was appointed by the Daoguang Emperor to enforce the imperial ban on the opium trade in Canton.
 His unsuccessful actions, however, precipitated the disastrous First Opium War with Great Britain, and Lin, who had become a scapegoat for China's failure in war, was exiled to the northwestern section of the empire.
 The Treaty of Nanjing (1842), which put an end to the conflict, made Fuzhou (then known to Westerners as Foochow) one of five Chinese treaty ports, and it became completely open to Western merchants and missionaries.

 Fuzhou was one of the most important Protestant mission fields in China.
-On January 2, 1846, the first Protestant missionary, Rev. Stephen Johnson (missionary) from ABCFM, entered the city and soon set up the first missionary station there.
-ABCFM was followed by the Methodist Episcopal Missionary Society that was led by Revs.
-M. C. White and J. D. Collins, who reached Fuzhou in early September 1847.
+On January 2, 1846, the first Protestant missionary, Stephen Johnson of the ABCFM, entered the city and soon set up the first missionary station there.
+The ABCFM was followed by the Methodist Episcopal Missionary Society that was led by M. C. White and J. D. Collins, who reached Fuzhou in early September 1847.
 The Church Missionary Society also arrived in the city in May 1850.
-These three Protestant agencies remained in Fuzhou until the communist revolution in China in the 1950s, leaving a rich heritage in Fuzhou's Protestant culture.
+These three Protestant agencies remained in Fuzhou until the Chinese Communist Revolution in the 1950s, leaving a rich heritage in Fuzhou's Protestant culture.
 They supported the creation of hospitals and schools, including the Woolston Memorial Hospital, run by the American-trained Hü King Eng.

 On August 23, 1884, the Battle of Fuzhou broke out between the French Far East Fleet and the Fujian Fleet of the Qing dynasty.
 As the result, the Fujian Fleet, one of the four Chinese regional fleets, was destroyed completely in Mawei Harbor.

-Republic of China

 On November 8, 1911, revolutionaries staged an uprising in Fuzhou.
 After an overnight street battle, the Qing army surrendered.

-Revolutionary Republic
+Fujian People's Government

 On November 22, 1933, Eugene Chen and the leaders of the National Revolutionary Army's 19th Army set up the short-lived People's Revolutionary Government of Republican China.
 Blockaded by Chiang Kai-shek and left without support from the nearby Soviet Republic of China, the PRGRC collapsed within two months.